-Antique Pontiac Fieros parked in front of the Route 66 mural at the Route 66 Hall of Fame & Museum
+Classic Pontiac Fieros at the Route 66 Hall of Fame & Museum

-There are 23 large, outdoor, painted murals that are conveniently located in the historic downtown shopping district, and nine Looking for Lincoln wayside story boards nearby.
+There are 23 large, outdoor, painted murals in the historic downtown shopping district, and nine Looking for Lincoln wayside story boards nearby.
 The Vermillion River frames several of the city’s beautiful public parks, and during the summer, the Vermillion Players present live theatrical entertainment at the historic pavilion located in Chautauqua Park.

 If historic architecture is what you seek, the newly restored 1875 Livingston County Courthouse, jewel of the historic downtown area, is considered by many to be one of the most beautiful courthouses in Illinois.
 Additionally, there are several historic homes, including the Jones House, the oldest brick home in Pontiac; the Yost House Museum; and the Strevell House, a carpenter gothic, wood-frame home that hosted Abraham Lincoln when he visited Pontiac as a lawyer traveling the judicial circuit.

-Visitors will also enjoy Pontiac’s small town hospitality, unique walking tours, quaint parks and, perhaps, a stroll through Humiston Woods, a stunning 120-hectacre nature preserve.
-Pontiac is the only Midwestern city able to boast three swinging pedestrian bridges, and no visit is complete without crossing the Vermilion River on at least one of them.
-The downtown area buzzes with excitement with a variety of annual street festivals, live entertainments, classic car shows, and fairs.
+Visitors will also enjoy Pontiac’s small-town hospitality, unique walking tours, quaint parks and, perhaps, a stroll through Humiston Woods, a stunning 120-hectacre nature preserve.
+Pontiac is the only Midwestern city that's home to three swinging pedestrian bridges, and no visit is complete without crossing the Vermilion River on at least one of them.
+The downtown area buzzes with excitement with a variety of annual street festivals, live entertainments, classic car shows and fairs.
 Softball tournaments, drama in the park and other outdoor events are scheduled throughout the spring, summer and fall in Pontiac.
 Heritage travelers, antique hunters and art lovers will always find something unique in Pontiac.

 The Pontiac Visitors Center has maps and brochures available, and every traveler should pick up a VIP button to receive special discounts from many of the local shops.